 Objective criteria: authenticity, menu depth, chef expertise, and vegetarian/Jain support

-- [ ] Chef expertise — head chef experience with regional Indian cuisine or presence of Indian cooks onboard.
+- [ ] Chef expertise — does the head chef have experience with regional Indian cuisine, or are there Indian cooks in the galley who specialise in these preparations?

-- [ ] Frequency & consistency — how often Indian dishes appear in the main dining room vs. occasional theme nights.
+- [ ] Frequency and consistency — how often do Indian dishes appear in the main dining room, and are they genuine daily options or only occasional theme-night features?

-- [ ] Documentation & communication — written menu samples, special‑needs desk contact, and on‑board dining manager availability.
+- [ ] Documentation and communication — can the line provide written sample menus, a special-needs desk contact, and confirmed access to the dining manager onboard?

 Passenger feedback and forum evidence: what reviewers say about leading lines